Faisal146/book-store-server/README.md

 - Uses Mongoose for schema definition and data operations.
 - Implemented CRUD operations for both books and orders.

+# Featues :

+## User features :

+1. user can view, add to cart, and order books,
+2. user can update profile information,
+3. user can see and manage their order status

+## Admin features :

+1. admin can track records from dashboad ,
+2. admin can manage all users,
+3. admin can block or unblock any user,
+4. admin can update, delete or add new products,
+5. admin can see and update user orders payment status and order status

 ---

 ### **Used Packages:**